PopleZoo/BetterItemScan/README.md

 # BetterItemScan

-Better Item Scan is a mod for the game Lethal Company, it makes it easier to scan a group of items to see the price of each of them listed, as well as their combined total
+Better Item Scan is a mod for the game Lethal Company, it makes it easier to scan a group of items to see the price of each of them listed, as well as their combined total and calculates which items meet the quoata

 Config options for: